itayost/JaMoveo/README.md

 - Use auto-scroll for hands-free playing

 #### Admin User
-- Register using the special admin URL
+- Register using the special admin URL (http://localhost:3000/admin-signup)
+- Enter the admin code from your .env file (ADMIN_SIGNUP_CODE)
 - Log in to access the admin dashboard
 - Search for songs in English or Hebrew
 - Select songs to display to all connected musicians